Getting started with translating content (CAT)

 Concordance search allows you to search for TM matches containing the word or phrase.
 This helps you gain insights into how words are used within specific contexts.

-• Select to search in the Source language or Target language, then click Search.
+- Search by Term: Choose if you want to search in Source language or Target language, then click Search.

 Open Hints to learn how to use wildcards for searching.
 Wildcards (*, ?, and " ") allow for precise and flexible concordance searches, improving efficiency.